 by Ann Rule

-A “true-crime” story about real-life abuse by a psychopathic mane named Bradley Morris Cunningham who murdered his wife.
-Free of any restrains of conscience, Cunningham devastated the lives of intelligent, talented women and just about everyone else around him.
+A “true-crime” story about real-life abuse by a psychopathic man named Bradley Morris Cunningham who murdered his wife.
+Free of any restraints of conscience, Cunningham devastated the lives of intelligent, talented women and just about everyone else around him.
 His ability to deceive and manipulate was incredible.